AdobeDocs/experience-platform.en/help/rtcdp/use-case-guides/evolve-one-time-value-lifetime-value/evolve-one-time-value-to-lifetime-value.md

 Consider adding and enforcing the following [data governance labels](/help/data-governance/labels/overview.md):

-* Personal email addresses are utilized as direct identifiable data that is used for identifying or getting in touch with a specific individual rather than a device.
+* Personal email addresses are utilized as directly identifiable data that is used for identifying or getting in touch with a specific individual rather than a device.
     * `personalEmail.address = I1`

 #### Marketing policies

-There are no [marketing policies](/help/data-governance/policies/overview.md) required for the journeys you create as part of this use case.
+There are no [marketing policies](/help/data-governance/policies/overview.md) required for the journeys that you create as part of this use case.
 However, you can consider the following policies as desired:

 * Restrict Sensitive Data
 * Restrict Onsite Advertising
 * Restrict Email Targeting
-* Restrict cross site Targeting
+* Restrict cross-site Targeting
 * Restrict combining directly identifiable data with anonymous data

 ### Create audiences {#create-audiences}

-This use cases requires that you create two audiences to define specific attributes or behaviors shared by a subset of profiles from your profile store to distinguish a marketable group of people from your customer base.
+This use case requires that you create two audiences to define specific attributes or behaviors shared by a subset of profiles from your profile store to distinguish a marketable group of people from your customer base.
 Audiences can be created in multiple ways in [!DNL Adobe Experience Platform].

 For more information on how to create an audience, read the [Audience service UI guide](https://experienceleague.adobe.com/docs/experience-platform/segmentation/ui/overview.html#create-audience).